-- Combustion of lubricants;

-- Industrial emissions;

 - Corrosion of products such as galvanized roofs and metal piping;

 - Pesticide use; and

 - Wear of moving engine components.

 Cadmium

 Cadmium is most commonly measured in dissolved and particulate form and is often transported on other suspended sediments.
 Levels can become particularly concentrated in shellfish and can accumulate in organs such as the liver and kidneys of humans and animals.
 Cadmium has been shown to be highly toxic as well as having carcinogenic properties.